me3zaAKAgoat/ft_irc/README.md

 - rehaul client class
 - in client instead of isXdSet just check if Xd is null or not (initliaze all Xd's with null)
 - wtf are the join functions arguments
+- !!!!!!!
+CHECK ALL SYS CALL RETURNS ALL OF HTEM !!!!!